Speed limits vary between 30 mph and 50 mph and are posted. Speed limits are enforced so don't get upset if you get a citation, you have been warned.

 Parking along Route 30, in front of the Town Hall, is for conducting Town related business only.
 Please respect that.

 Many people do a search for “Townshend Dump”.
 We don’t have a dump any longer but this wording is being inserted so people can find the appropriate information a bit faster.
 Townshend’s “dump” has been shut down for many years and is now a solar field.

 A PERMIT IS REQUIRED, EVEN FOR RECYCLING.
 The mirror hang tags (the permits) are available, free of charge.
 These may be obtained from the Town Clerk.
 They must be visible when you use the facility.
 No commercial use is permitted, even for recycling.
 Non-Townshend residents are not permitted to use the recycle bins or the compactor.

-The Townshend compactor is located at the Town Garage on RT 35.
-Only Townshend specific bags are accepted for disposal You may purchase bags at the Town Clerk’s Office, Riverbend Market, Harmonyville Store, and the West Townshend Cafe for $3.50 each.
+The Townshend compactor (transfer station) is located at the Town Garage on RT 35.
+Only Townshend specific bags are accepted for disposal.
+You may purchase bags at the Town Clerk’s Office, Riverbend Market, and Harmonyville Store for $3.50 each.
 Repeating, these are the ONLY bags which will be permitted.
 If your trash is not in one of these bags, you will take it home.
 Note that this will be an ever evolving situation and is subject to change at least annually.

-Compostable items, food scraps and other organic items, are not allowed in household garbage (State Law) and special bags for those will be provided, free of charge, at the Town Clerk’s Office.
-These, too, are subject to inspection.
+Compostable items, food scraps and other organic items, are not allowed in household garbage (State Law).
+More information on that is located here.
+Bags for compostable items are available, free of charge, from the compactor attendant.

 Note that there is video surveillance of the property and those who dump trash illegally will be prosecuted.